 Expected macroeconomic and industry conditions

 As no dividend distributions are permitted during the term of the KfW loan, the Management Board and the Supervisory Board will be proposing to the Annual General Meeting that the net profit generated by the holding company Koenig & Bauer AG be retained.
-For this reason, we aim to discharge the KfW loan as quickly as possible so that we can resume dividend distributions, as we attach great importance to ensuring that our shareholders benefit appropriately from our business success.
+For this reason, we aim to discharge the KfW loan as quickly as possible so that we can resume dividend distributions, as Koenig & Bauer attaches great importance to ensuring that our shareholders are appropriately involved in the Company’s success.